manishasena/Language_Learning_Bot/README.md

 Code for Language Bot (light weight) to support langage conversation.

-Currently tuned for Japanese
+Currently designed for Japanese conversation.

-Objective: To be able to run locally on computer OR Raspberry Pi.
+**Objective:** To be able to run locally on computer OR Raspberry Pi.

+Due to issues with recording and playing audio within the Docker Container, this portion of the application is run in a script outside of the container.

 To run: